noriah/catnip/README.md

 - ALSA (linux FFmpeg)
 - DirectShow (windblows FFmpeg)

-*portaudio is difficult on windows, so by default it is disabled on windows.
+*portaudio is difficult on windows. by default it is disabled on windows.

 ## it depends on